Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Bounds on sterile neutrino scenario

 which is already close to the sensitivity required to test the quasi-degenerate regime of active neutrinos~\cite{KATRIN:2024cdt}.

 In the $3+2$ framework, the effective mass receives additional contributions from the two sterile-dominated states,

-{ In Table~\ref{tab:expt_inputs}, we have listed the experimental inputs including the best fit values and the corresponding $3\sigma$ ranges of the three neutrino oscillation parameters for both NO and IO.
-If the sterile neutrino mixings $|U_{e4}|^2, |U_{e5}|^2$ are not extremely suppressed, their contributions can significantly enhance $m_\beta$ relative to the three-flavor case. {In the $3+1$ framework, stringent constraints on active–sterile mixing arise from the non-observation of sterile neutrino oscillations in the MINOS and MINOS$^+$ experiments.
+In Table~\ref{tab:expt_inputs}, we have listed the experimental inputs including the best fit values and the corresponding $3\sigma$ ranges of the three neutrino oscillation parameters for both NO and IO.
+If the sterile neutrino mixings $|U_{e4}|^2, |U_{e5}|^2$ are not extremely suppressed, their contributions can significantly enhance $m_\beta$ relative to the three-flavor case.
+In the $3+1$ framework, stringent constraints on active–sterile mixing arise from the non-observation of sterile neutrino oscillations in the MINOS and MINOS$^+$ experiments.
 To the best of our knowledge, a dedicated analysis of this data in the $3+2$ scenario is not currently available.
-For this reason, we adopt the mixing angles from allowed regions reported in Ref.~\cite{MINOS:2017cae,Acero:2022wqg}, which analysed the data from MINOS, MINOS$^+$, Daya Bay, and Bugey-3 experiment in the $3+1$ scenario.
-These values are summarized in Table~\ref{tab:theor_input}.
-This represents a conservative approach because in the $3+2$ picture due to the extra parameters the allowed ranges might be larger.}}
+We therefore adopt the mixing constraints from Ref.~\cite{MINOS:2017cae,Acero:2022wqg}, which performed a combined analysis of MINOS, MINOS$^+$, Daya Bay, and Bugey-3 data in the $3+1$ scenario, and apply them independently to each active-sterile mixing angle; the resulting input ranges are summarised in Table~\ref{tab:theor_input}.